arunbaby0/arunbaby.com/_dsa/0023-decode-ways.md

 ## Thematic Connection: Decoding Paths

-Why is this problem on Day 23?
+Why is this problem ?
 In **ML System Design** and **Speech Tech**, we often deal with "decoding" a sequence of probabilities into the most likely sequence of words.
 - **DSA:** We count *all* valid paths (Decode Ways).
 - **ML/Speech:** We search for the *best* path (Beam Search).